The library's blog can be found at

 North: Russia, Kazakhstan, Siberia

-South: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka
+South: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka (also the geographical region known as Pashtunistan)

 West: Armenia, Azerbaijan, Bahrain, Cyprus, Georgia, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, Yemen

-The library's 'rules of acquisition'
+The library's 'rules of inclusion'

 Novels, collections and short fiction chapbooks